 As shown in Figure 17, the probabilistic risk indications of engine subsystem and electric subsystem increase continuously, which reflects their increasing anomaly degree objectively.
 Meanwhile, we can see that the larger weights are dynamically assigned to these two subsystems due to the increasing probabilistic risk indications, which means that the two subsystems are gaining more attention for the subsequent comprehensive evaluation.

 According to the real-time probabilistic risk indications and the dynamic weights of these five 2nd-level EIs, the risk indications of 1st-level EI, namely the overall status risk of UAVs, are evaluated comprehensively at the same time.
 Furthermore, we obtain the real-time fuzzy risk vector of UAVs by using the membership functions, where the hyperparameters of these membership functions are set as , , , , , and .
-Figure 21 and Figure 22 present the results of the UAVs’ overall status risk of evaluated by the existing mainstream FCE and our proposed dynamic FCE respectively.
+Figure 21 and Figure 22 present the results of the UAVs’ overall status risk evaluated by the existing mainstream FCE and our proposed dynamic FCE respectively.

 Figure 18 Probabilistic risk indications and fuzzy risk vectors of UAVs’ overall status risk through the existing FCE